clrrs/Ohtani/README.md

-# Ohtani Interactive
+# Ohtani Interactive for the National Baseball Hall of Fame

 ## Overview
 Designed to pique the interest of a younger audience, the Ohtani interactive mimics the feel of social media with dynamic, swipe-based engagement and manga-inspired visuals.
-Using a portrait-oriented touchscreen, visitors swipe up to activate a fast-paced, visually immersive journey through Ohtani’s life and career.
-Each swipe unveils a new layer of Ohtani’s story, blending chaotic scrolling with curated moments.
+Using a portrait-oriented touchscreen, visitors swipe up to activate a fast-paced, visually immersive journey through Ohtani's life and career.
+Each swipe unveils a new layer of Ohtani's story, blending chaotic scrolling with curated moments.

 ## Project Structure
 - `index.html` - Main HTML structure with content nodes and background grid